 - Cook the pasta according to the package directions to a firm al dente.
 Remember, you are cooking it even further in the oven or crockpot, you don't want mush.

-- Stir in the Italian seasoning, diced tomatoes and tomato sauce.
-Simmer briefly, then set aside and cool for 10 minutes.
+- Stir in the Italian seasoning, diced tomatoes, and tomato sauce.
+Simmer briefly, then stir in the ground meat.
+Remove from the heat and set aside.

-- Grease or spray a 9×13 casserole dish or the inside of the slow cooker.
-Spread a little bit of the sauce on the bottom of the dish/slow cooker, then top with the pasta.
+- Spread a little bit of the meat sauce on the bottom of the dish, then top with the pasta.

-- Cover and cook in the oven for 45 minutes or in the slow cooker on low for 1 1/2 – 2 hours.
+- Cover and cook in the slow cooker on low for 1 1/2 – 2 hours, or the casserole is heated through completely.
 When ready, uncover, sprinkle the cheddar cheese on top and then cover again until melted.

 Rick Malone says